expressjs/expressjs.com/en/blog/write.md

 A local installation will be required it you want to preview your post.
 [Here](https://github.com/expressjs/expressjs.com?tab=readme-ov-file#expressjscom) are the instructions for running locally.

-- ### Create a new file in the `_posts` directory Create a new file and save it following the format: `YYYY-MM-DD-title.md`.
+- ### Create a new file in the `_posts` directory
+Save it following the format: `YYYY-MM-DD-title.md`.
 The date should be the date of your post.

 - ### Adding the Required Front Matter
     The following front matter are required for each post.
 At the top of the file you just created, add the following:

     ```yaml
     ---
-    layout: blog-post
+    layout: blog-posts
     title: "<your-title>"
     sub_title: "<your-sub-title>"
     menu: blog